SvenRosvall/VLCB-Arduino/docs/Examples.md

 Set EV#2 to make moduleLED change.
 Now the LED will react when the switch is changed.

+This sketch uses services with diagnostics enabled to demonstrate them.

 ## [VLCB_4in4out](../examples/VLCB_4in4out/VLCB_4in4out.ino)
 This is a larger sketch that handles 4 input pins and 4 output pins.
 See full documentation for this sketch in its own [README](../docs/VLCB4in4out_README.md).

+This sketch does not enable diagnostics to save memory on small processors and also to demonstrate that diagnostics is optional.

 ## [VLCB_long_message_example](../examples/VLCB_long_message_example/VLCB_long_message_example.ino)
 This is an example sketch that makes use of long messages.